 A major challenge for the country is to maintain its cultural and religious standards amidst rapid modernization and development.
-As it prepares for the World Cup, Qatar and its deplorable treatment of migrant workers have increasingly caught the world's attention.
-Under pressure from the West, Qatar is implementing minor - according to human rights organizations: cosmetic - reforms in the labor conditions for migrant workers.
+In the run-up to the 2022 World Cup, Qatar and its deplorable treatment of migrant workers increasingly caught the world's attention.
+Under pressure from the West, Qatar implemented minor - according to human rights organizations: cosmetic - reforms in the labor conditions for migrant workers (Amnesty International, 20 October 2022).
 In spite of the pressure to improve human rights in Qatar, no major improvements are expected in the strict Islamic country which is known for its overall control of society.
 As such, no major changes in religious freedom for Christians are expected in the near future.